Skip to main content

 Government officials sued in their individual capacity have what is known as qualified immunity from suits for damages to the extent that their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have been aware.
 Harlow v.
 Fitzgerald, 457 U.S. 800 (1982).
 A qualified immunity analysis thus asks two questions: (1) was there a violation of a right?; and, (2) was the right at issue “clearly established,” such that it would have been obvious to a reasonable officer in the situation that his or her conduct was unlawful?
 Qualified immunity is a high hurdle for plaintiffs to overcome; it has been said to “provide ample protection to all but the plainly incompetent or those who knowingly violate the law.”
 Malley v.
 Briggs, 475 U.S. 335 (1986).

 None of this is to say that no constitutional right is clearly established in the context of the Compact.
 For example, in Grayson v.
 Kansas, No. 06-2375-KHV, 2007 WL 1259990, at *1 (D. Kan.
 Apr.
-30, 2007), the court found it to be clearly established under relevant federal circuit precedent that the continued detention of an offender which a reasonable officer would know to be unlawful violated the offender’s due process rights.
+30, 2007), the court determined, based on relevant federal circuit precedent, that the continued detention of a supervised individual, which a reasonable officer would recognize as unlawful, constituted a violation of the individual's due process rights.
 The officers therefore were not entitled to qualified immunity—although they later succeeded in showing that they did not have any personal participation in the actual violation.

 References